-Joshua Chen serves as DMA’s Financial Controller.
-He supervises the organization’s financial and accounting operations, and makes sure that DMA financial systems fully comply with all government reporting and tax regulations.
+Joshua supervises DMA’s financial and accounting operations, and makes sure that the organization and its financial systems fully comply with all government reporting and tax regulations.
 He also establishes corporate accounting policies and procedures and provides regular financial updates and budget reports.
 Joshua earned a B.S. degree in Accounting from Santa Clara University, and then served as a Business and Management teacher at Beijing Huijia International School.
 In his free time he enjoys a variety of sports, including basketball, yoga and rock climbing.
 Joshua also is an avid video gamer who is heavily into ludology, the study of games.

 Lia Lee Head Bookkeeper